notionparallax/blog/_posts/2020-03-24-the-true-name.md

 author-name: Ben Doherty

 # this goes on the index page, and into facebook shares
-description: "It turns out that you can make 125m 2 syllable words in English.
+description: "It turns out that you can make 125 million two-syllable words in English.
 (If you really wanted to, I guess.)"

 # This is what twitter will pick up if someone tweets the link to this page
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
-twitter-body: "It turns out that you can make 125m 2 syllable words in English.
+twitter-body: It turns out that you can make 125 million two-syllable words in English.
 (If you really wanted to, I guess.)"
 # Twitter and facebook will pick up this image. you can also use it in a post with: -
 #![alt text]({{ site.baseurl }}/assets/{{page.featuredimg}})
 featuredimg: https://ekostoriesdotcom.files.wordpress.com/2013/07/shevek-dispossessed.jpg